Now assume GBP/USD falls to 1.2400 (a 100-pip decrease, 1.2500 - 1.2400 = 100 pips). You close your trade at 1.2400, taking a loss of $100.

 Bottom line

-Forex or currency trading is a fast-paced, exciting option and some traders will focus solely on trading this asset class.
+Forex trading is a fast-paced, dynamic option, and some traders will focus solely on trading this asset class.
 They may even choose to specialise in just a few select currency pairs, investing a lot of time in understanding the numerous economic and political factors that move those currencies.